apexskier/nova-typescript/CONTRIBUTING.md

 Clone this project, and open it in Nova.
 Run the Development task to build scripts and auto-rebuild on file changes.

 Turn on extension development in Nova in Preferences > General > Extension Development.
-I've you've installed the Typescript extension from the Extension Library, disable it, then activate the local one with Extensions > Activate Project as Extension.
+I've you've installed the TypeScript extension from the Extension Library, disable it, then activate the local one with Extensions > Activate Project as Extension.

 ### Debugging